Ahlam al-Nasr: History

-On October 11, 2014, she was married in the courthouse of Raqqa, Syria to Mohamed Mahmoud, known as Abu Usama al-Gharib, an Austrian Vienna-born preacher.
+On October 11, 2014, al-Nasr was married in the courthouse of Raqqa, Syria to Mohamed Mahmoud, known as Abu Usama al-Gharib, an Austrian Vienna-born preacher.

-According to Cole Bunzel, a Ph.D. candidate in Near Eastern Studies at Princeton University, many of her poems are published weekly by the al-Sumud Media Foundation.
+According to Cole Bunzel, a Ph.D. candidate in Near Eastern Studies at Princeton University, many of her poems were published weekly by the al-Sumud Media Foundation.
+In November 2020, Bunzel reported she was still alive and had released a new poem celebrating a terrorist attack in Vienna.